Toaxx/Toaxx/README.md

 - ⚗️ » French young developer.
 - 🔨 » Client relation agent at [Brocloud](https://brocloud.fr/)
 - 🧡 » Moderator of the official [WeWard Discord](https://discord.gg/dcad3hsh6X)
-- 🎵 » Later?
-I would like to be a sound engineer.
+- 🤓 » Later?
+I would like to be a web designer or a data center technician

 ## 🌊 My social networks :
 - 🤖 » Discord: [Click here](https://discord.com/users/750793433257476146) (`_Toax 🥀#9124`)